Nurse Practitioner Visa Sponsorship Jobs in New York

 Are there any state-specific considerations for nurse practitioners seeking sponsorship in New York?

 New York requires NPs to hold a valid state license before starting work, which means international candidates should begin the New York State Education Department licensing process early.
 New York also has a history of collaborative practice requirements, though full practice authority has expanded.
-Health Professional Shortage Area designations across parts of the state can strengthen an employer's case for sponsorship and, in some situations, support J-1 waiver applications through the Conrad 30 program.
+Health Professional Shortage Area designations across parts of the state can strengthen an employer's case for sponsorship and, in some situations, support J-1 visa waiver applications through the Conrad 30 program.

 What is the prevailing wage for sponsored nurse practitioner jobs in New York?